 Finsbury Circus Garden itself dates back to 1606 and is the oldest public park in London.
 In WW2 it was used as a barrage balloon site.

 Another of these post-King's Cross ventilation shafts is on LondonRemembers at Greathead.
-More monuments hiding vent shafts are the National Police Memorial, the Newgate Street Clock the Battle of Britain memorial, St John the Baptist upon Walbrook, and the one in Paternoster Square is discussed at Temple Bar.
+More monuments hiding vent shafts are the National Police Memorial, the Newgate Street Clock the Battle of Britain memorial, St John the Baptist upon Walbrook, and the column in Paternoster Square is discussed at Temple Bar.
 Caroline's Miscellany has found one masquerading as an ornate Victorian lampstand.
 Londonist points out a similarly OTT one at Tooting Bec.